 Getting Around the Black-Out

-To do this you can use a SmartDNS service or VPN to simulate a U.K. based IP address.
+To do this you can use a SmartDNS service or VPN to simulate a French based IP address.
 The details of doing this are described in my article on using a SmartDNS.
 I personally use Overplay SmartDNS to do this.
 The basic steps to do this are below.
 Make sure you set up your DNS before purchasing Game Pass.
-You will need to purchase it while simulating the foreign DNS.
+You will need to purchase it while using the foreign DNS.

 Setting up SmartDNS for NFL Game Pass